Suzanne Ellis Person-Centred Counsellor (MBACP) registered

 Training, qualifications & experience

 I am a Person-Centred Counsellor with 15 years experience.
-I have experience of working one to one sessions with individuals of all age groups, adults, children and young people.
-In the past I have been engaged as a counsellor in working for MIND and HOAP (a homeless charity) and Barnardo’s.
-Currently as well as my private practice, I also work as a counsellor at a children’s hospice and have been in my present role for 11 years.
-I have gained a vast experience of counselling clients bereaved through sudden and traumatic circumstances, I have particular experience of providing counselling to children and young people bereaved through parental death such as suicide, murder and accidental death and experience of counselling parents and family members after the death of a child or young person.
+I have experience of working with clients of all age groups, adults, children and young people.
+In the past I have worked for MIND (mental health charity) and HOAP (a homeless charity) and Barnardo’s.
+As well as my private practice, I currently work as a counsellor at a children’s hospice and have been in post 11 years, in my time at the hospice I have gained vast experience of working with parents and family members after the death of a child or young person through life limiting conditions, suicide, accidental death, murder and sudden illness.
+I also have particular experience of providing counselling to children and young people who are bereaved through traumatic circumstances or who have experienced trauma in their lives.

 Qualifications and training